florianLopitaux/Victory-Road-Tracker/api/services.md

 <br/>

 > - /stuff  -- get all stuffs.
-> - /stuff/{name}  -- get a specific stuff by it's name.
+> - /stuff/{name}  -- get a specific stuff by its name.
 > - /stuff/category/{value}  -- get all stuffs of a specific category (possible values : boots, bracelet, pendant, special).

 <br/>